Motives of graph hypersurfaces with torus operations: Abstract

 \section{Abstract}

-We investigate graph hypersurfaces and study conditions under which graph hypersurfaces admit algebraic torus operations.
+We study conditions under which graph hypersurfaces admit algebraic torus operations.
 This leads in principle to a computation of graph motives using the theorem of Bialynicki-Birula, provided one knows the fixed point loci in a resolution of singularities.